 Turkey’s tourism industry has been rebounding following a slump caused by widespread political turmoil.
 Latest figures show that almost 43 million foreign visitors flocked to the country’s shores in the first 11 months of 2019, with Britons accounting for about 2.3 million visits each year, Turkish newspaper Daily Sabah reports.

 But following the recent military developments in the Middle East, is Turkey a safe holiday destination?

 In late 2019, Turkey launched a major offensive against Kurdish-held positions in northern Syria, prompting the FCO to reinstate a number of severe warnings against all travel to certain parts of the country.
 However, most regions retained a green label, indicating safety.

-Western Turkey and the Riviera
+Western Turkey and